McDonnell Douglas Phantom in UK service: Aircraft on display

-In October 2019, the British Phantom Aviation Group (BPAG) announced that, in partnership with the 74(F) Squadron Association, it had obtained ZE360, a Phantom F.3 stored at the former Defence Fire Training and Development Centre at Manston in Kent.
-The BPAG plans to restore this aircraft, one of only two remaining complete examples of the F.3, and return it to its original RAF markings.
+In October 2019, the British Phantom Aviation Group (BPAG) announced that, in partnership with the 74(F) Squadron Association, it had obtained ZE360, a Phantom Phantom F-4J(UK) stored at the former Defence Fire Training and Development Centre at Manston in Kent.
+The BPAG plans to restore this aircraft, one of only two remaining complete examples of the F-4J(UK), and return it to its original RAF markings.
 ZE360 was one of three complete airframes owned by the BPAG – the group also obtained XT905, an FGR.2 that had been used as a training aid at North Luffenham in Rutland until 2013, and XT597, one of the two pre-production FG.1 aircraft, which was used for its entire career by the A&AEE.
 By late 2024, all three airframes in the BPAG's collection had been moved to the group's new facility at Cotswold Airport in Gloucestershire, with a long-term plan to restore all three for display.